EN (English)

 Communicating concerns or changes to the Version of Record

-Furthermore, article metadata should be updated and reindexed to reflect changes such as retraction or removal.
-Crossmark is a helpful way to reflect editorially significant decisions: Crossmark members commit to informing Crossref of updates such as corrections or retractions, as well as optionally providing additional metadata about editorial procedures and practices.
-In all cases, article metadata should be retained (e.g. title, authors), to ensure the integrity of the scholarly record.
+Crossmark is a helpful way to reflect editorially significant decisions: Crossmark members commit to informing Crossref of updates, such as corrections or retractions, and, optionally, to providing additional metadata about editorial procedures and practices.
+In all cases, article metadata should be retained (e.g. title, authors) to ensure the integrity of the scholarly record.

 Share this article